-If it’s up a month from now… or down a year from now… that’s totally irrelevant.
+If it’s up a month from now... or down a year from now... that’s totally irrelevant.

-We don’t care where the stock is going long term.
+We don’t care where the stock is going in the long term.

-All we do is profit from these “flips” as the stock bounces up and down each day.
+All we do is profit from these flips as the stock bounces up and down each day.

 Here, let me show you another one.